+We “get over our tantrums” and get on with it.
+Tell a joke and smile and hug.
+Offer a latte.
+Move along, with or as the covered one.
+That’s covering.
+That’s humility.
+That’s grace.
 And if it keeps hurting we pray that we can take the hurt and the sin that got at us, and cover it with grace.
 “Oh, that we could take the provocations from our fellow Christians, so that pearls of patience, gentleness, and forgiveness might be bred within us by what would otherwise would have harmed us,” said Spurgeon.
 Oh, to make pearls of pains.

+Sometimes the small things are the hardest to cover: dropped balls at work and friends who forget and careless houseguests.
+These little nigglings are when my lack of love appears so stark.
+Like when I want to tell it like it is about loose dogs or justify my wrong.
 It could be that the small things are the hardest to cover.
 Or maybe it’s that we mostly only have small things to cover.
 Still, they are love’s blessed testing ground.
 And it’s an expansive land, because we are not all so naturally lovable.
 Lewis knew this so well.

 “There is something in each of us that cannot be naturally loved…You might as well ask people to like the tastes of rotten bread or the sound of a mechanical drill [as love that part of us].
 We can be forgiven, and pitied, and loved in spite of it, with Charity; no other way.
 All may be sure that at some times-and perhaps at all times in respect of some one particular trait of habit- they are receiving Charity, are loved not because they are lovable but because Love Himself is in those who love them.”